Julian Henderson: Ordained ministry

 Henderson was made a deacon in the Church of England at Michaelmas 1979 (30 September), by Gerald Ellison, Bishop of London, at St Paul's Cathedral, and ordained a priest the Michaelmas following (28 September 1980), by Jim Thompson, Bishop of Stepney, in his title church.
 He then served his three-year title post as assistant curate at St Mary's, Islington, London, being ordained a priest after the first year.

 His first incumbency was as vicar of Emmanuel and St Mary in the Castle, Hastings, East Sussex from 1983 until he became vicar of Claygate (Holy Trinity), Surrey in 1992.
 While at Claygate, Henderson served as rural dean for Emly deanery from 1996 until 2001 and was made an honorary canon of Guildford Cathedral in 2001.
 In 2005, he was appointed Archdeacon of Dorking.

 Episcopal ministry

 10 Downing Street announced on 1 March 2013 that Henderson had been nominated diocesan Bishop of Blackburn.
 Having been elected by the Dean and Chapter of Blackburn Cathedral, his election was confirmed on 30 September 2013 at York Minster, he was consecrated a bishop there, by John Sentamu, Archbishop of York, on 10 October 2013, and inaugurated at his cathedral on 19 October 2013.

 In August 2022, Henderson retired aftering announcing his intention to do so back in March of that year.

 Views

 Henderson is an Evangelical Anglican, and is the President of the Church of England Evangelical Council.
 He has also been described as a conservative evangelical.
 He supports traditional teaching relating to same-sex relationships.

+In July 2024, he was commissioned by the Church of England Evangelical Council as an "overseer" to provided alternative spiritual oversight (not to be confused with the Church of England's official alternative episcopal oversight) to evangelical clergy and parishes in the Church of England who maintain traditional teaching on the doctrine of marriage and sexual ethics, following the General Synod's support for the introduction of a service of blessing for same sex couples.